AbdulHadi404/AbdulHadi404/README.md

 ### Hi there, I'm Abdul Hadi 👋

-- 🎓 Bachelors in Computer Science
+- 🎓 Computer Science Undergrad
 - ✌️  I try to do everything with Love and Enthusiasm ❤️.
 - 👨‍💻 Currently learning everything 😆
 - 💪 And i love to work out ⚡⚡⚡